tu-delft-library/rdm101-book/_sources/intro.md

 🙌 Have some feedback?
 ^^^
-If you notice any issue, or have suggestions or requests, please go the
+If you notice any issue, or have suggestions or requests, please go to the
-<i class="fab fa-github"></i> [issue tracker](https://github.com/tu-delft-library/rdm101-book/issues) or directly click on the  <i class="fab fa-github"></i> icon on top of the page and then 'open issue`.
+<i class="fab fa-github"></i> [issue tracker](https://github.com/tu-delft-library/rdm101-book/issues) or directly click at the  <i class="fab fa-github"></i> icon on top of the page and then 'open issue`.
 We also welcome pull requests.
 :::

 :::{grid-item-card}